 No carpool partner?
 No worries, we can help!
 Just create a “ridematch trip” in the Drive Less Connect website to match up with others who are going your direction.
 Through the ride match database, you can contact other people directly, but your personal information remains private, so it’s a great tool to give a ride or get a ride.

 Participants will also receive a survey as part of the event and those who complete the survey and have logged a minimum of two days of carpool activity each week will be eligible to win weekly prizes.
 Additionally, carpoolers that have logged at least four carpool trips will be eligible for Grand Prize Drawings, to be awarded on February 18.
-Local businesses have donated prizes such as $200 gift card from Ruffwear, snow gear and fat bike rentals from Pine Mountain Sports, $100 from the Old Mill District, and $100 in Downtown Bend Dollars.
+Local businesses have donated prizes such as $200 gift card from Ruffwear, snow gear and fat bike rentals from Pine Mountain Sports, $100 from the Old Mill District, a gift certificate to Dad’s Hand Wash, 2 matching Hydroflask’s, and $100 in Downtown Bend Dollars.

 Pine Mountain Sports employee Henry Abel believes that carpooling is good for business and our community.
 Abel said, “We’re trying to do our part to encourage our friends, neighbors, and customers to share a ride whenever possible.
 Carpooling helps reduce wear and tear on your vehicle, reduces pollution, and cuts down on the traffic and congestion in our little mountain towns.
 Carpooling to the trailheads and to Mt.
 Bachelor reduces traffic on Century Drive.
 What better way to start your ski day than to meet your friends for a coffee and share a ride to and from the mountain or trailhead?
 Share that ride again on the way home and you can swap stories and high-fives.”